 Use the Front Arm Properly

-If you are looking for genuine fast bowling tips, then the importance of your front arm can never be ignored.
+If you are wondering how to bowl faster in cricket, then as an essential pace bowling tip, it’s important to note that the importance of your front arm can never be ignored.
 The non-bowling arm plays a major role in generating pace and body rotation.
 Pulling the front arm down sharply helps create momentum through the upper body.

 Key pointers to note: